Forward scout: West Coast

-FOR the second week in succession, the Brisbane Lions face a premiership contender when West Coast comes to the Gabba on Saturday night.
+For the second week in a row the Lions face a premiership chance

 Last week the 15th-placed Lions took it right up to Collingwood and despite never quite being in the hunt to steal the four points, powered home with a seven goals to two fourth quarter to get within 18 points at the final siren.